 To align with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines, the law should impose sanctions for content regulation violations.
+9 & 10 Guidelines, the law should regulate the contents of tobacco products and impose sanctions for violations.